Radiation Therapy for Benign Conditions

 • Have routine skin exams.

-• Become familiar with your skin and do your own skin checks.
+• Know what your skin looks like and do your own skin checks to find any changes.

-If you have any questions about radiation treatment, make sure to talk to your provider.
+If you have any questions about radiation treatment, talk with your provider.

 Dougherty, M. C., Shibata, S. B., & Hansen, M. R. (2021).
 The biological underpinnings of radiation therapy for vestibular schwannomas: Review of the literature.
 Laryngoscope Investigative Otolaryngology, 6(3), 458-468.